 Find out why in this article.

-If you haven’t made any provisions, upon your unexpected/natural death your property will come under the purview of Spanish Inheritance laws and the laws of Obligatory Heirs.
+If you haven’t made any provisions, upon your unexpected/natural death your property will come under the purview of Spanish Inheritance tax and the laws of Obligatory Heirs.

 Unfortunately, a legally accepted, foreign will can invite problems too.